nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-15.md

      - Earth Crystal
      - Frozen Tear
      - Fire Quartz
-5. Travel to the Community Center.
+6. Travel to the Community Center.

 ### Pelican Town

 1. Complete the Bundles mentioned above.
-   - Exit out of the golden scroll screen every time you complete a [Boiler Room] Bundle to avoid triggering a bug.
+   - Close the golden scroll screen every time you complete a [Boiler Room](https://stardewvalleywiki.com/Bundles#Boiler_Room) Bundle to avoid triggering a bug.
    - Remember to skip the 10,000g Bundle in the [Vault](https://stardewvalleywiki.com/Bundles#Vault) if you were unable to reach 42,500g.
 2. Travel to The Farm.